corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 starting the network map.

 The network parameters should contain reference to the notaries node info files.
-The notary node info files should be copied over to the Network Map service.
+The notary node info files should be copied over to the Network Map Service.

 ### Example Network Parameters File